jayhowell/OpenShiftAMQTutorial/README.md

     * 61616 is the port that we will test the internal implementation of Artimus using the Artimus consumer and producer utilities.
     * port 61616 is meant to be an internal element and is how broker to broker communications happen.
     * There is no default route created for this internal channel.
-    * There is a service called "\<broker-service-name>-hdls-svc" that is used internally and can route to any of the broker pods using a tagged Pod Selector.
-In this case our service is called "[ex-aao-hdls-svc](https://console-openshift-console.apps.cluster-kmtwq.kmtwq.sandbox2150.opentlc.com/k8s/ns/default/services/ex-aao-hdls-svc)"
+    * There is a service called "\<broker-service-name>-hdls-svc" that is used internally and can route to any of the broker pods using a Pod S. In this case our service is called "[ex-aao-hdls-svc](https://console-openshift-console.apps.cluster-kmtwq.kmtwq.sandbox2150.opentlc.com/k8s/ns/default/services/ex-aao-hdls-svc)"
     * The acceptor that we configured above is on port 5672 and automatically has an external route created for it.
     *